Deferring Apple software updates

 If permitted, users can still update their devices with Apple Configurator 2, iTunes (in macOS 10.14 or earlier), or the Finder (macOS 10.15 or later).
 The iOS and iPadOS software update release and deferral dates are listed here:

 90-day deferral limit

 For example, you have an iPhone fleet running the latest version of iOS 12 and you have applied a deferred software update payload of 90 days to all of them.
-As the table above illustrates, iPhone users begin to have iOS 13.0 offered to them on December 18, 2019, as 90 days have passed since the launch of iOS 13.0.
+As the table above illustrates, iPhone users began to have iOS 13.0 offered to them on December 18, 2019, as 90 days had passed since the launch of iOS 13.0.

 Note: If there is no passcode on the device, you can complete the installation remotely using your MDM solution.
 If the device has a passcode, after MDM sends the update to the device, the device queues the update, and the user is prompted to enter their passcode in order to start the installation.

 The tvOS software update release and deferral dates are listed here: